Sulfur Chemistry in the Atmospheres of Warm and Hot Jupiters: Sulfur in Hot Jupiters

 Once again \ce{H2S} is of particular note.
 At $\mathrm{10^{-3}\,bar}$ it is rapidly dissociated by free \ce{H} radicals that are produced by photolysis, and then diffuse down from higher in the atmosphere

 This effect occurs at all temperatures.
 Although, in the colder models, we see the abundance of \ce{H2S} driven much further away from its equilibrium value, by more than two orders of magnitude, compared to the hotter models.
 This is because of the longer chemical timescales at lower temperatures, which slows the recombination reactions.
-Overall, the rapid destruction of \ce{H2S} allows for the abstraction of sulfur into atomic \ce{S} very efficiently.
+Overall, the rapid destruction of \ce{H2S} allows for full dissociation to atomic \ce{S}.
 This results in \ce{S} being the primary sulfur molecule at all temperatures and pressures above $\mathrm{10^{-3}\,bar}$.

 The production of a large available pool of \ce{S} has knock-on effects for the abundance of \ce{SO} and \ce{SO2}.
 Above $\mathrm{10^{-3}\,bar}$ the abundance of \ce{SO} is controlled by the reaction chain of